Today, we publish the 3 best fitness trackers for seniors and the elderly.

 If the band is thus going to last, you’ll need to take proper care of it – or ensure that the elderly user who will be needing the tracker actually takes care of it to ensure longevity.

-2. Tiny Device Screen: The screen of the Charge HR is tiny and displays only the most basic information on-screen.
+The screen of the Charge HR is relatively small and displays only the most basic information on-screen.

 This means that, you will need to sync it up with another device: a smart phone, a tablet or a PC if the Senior who will be relying on it is going to make sense out of the entire unit.